davekeck/EBGrid/README.md

     * Add EBGrid as a dependency ("Target Dependencies" section)
     * Link against libEBGrid.a ("Link Binary With Libraries" section)
 4. Add `#import <EBGrid/EBGrid.h>` to your source files.

+## Credits

+EBGrid was created for [Lasso](http://las.so).

+## License

+EBGrid is available under the MIT license; see the LICENSE file for more information.